Ultimate Exorcist Kiyoshi

-Ultimate Exorcist Kiyoshi (悪祓士のキヨシくん, Ekusoshisuto no Kiyoshi-kun) is a Japanese manga series written and illustrated by Shōichi Usui.
-It began serialization in Shueisha's Weekly Shōnen Jump magazine in June 2024, with its chapters collected in six volumes as of November 2025.
+Ultimate Exorcist Kiyoshi (のキヨシくん, Ekusoshisuto no Kiyoshi-kun) is a Japanese manga series written and illustrated by Shōichi Usui.
+It began serialization in Shueisha's Weekly Shōnen Jump magazine in June 2024, with its chapters collected in nine volumes as of August 2026.

 Plot

 After losing his parents at the hands of demons at a young age, Kiyoshi Harai set out to become an exorcist capable of protecting many people.
 The youngest exorcist to graduate from the Exorcist Academy, and valedictorian of his class, Kiyoshi is the strongest exorcist ever.
 However, even he had a weakness: extreme shyness and introversion.
 He is assigned to work at the Naraku City Exorcist Association Branch Outpost, inside the Chinese restaurant Gates of Hell, where his life-saving mentor, Sakaki Tenma, is stationed.
 Alongside his peers, Kiyoshi fights to exorcise demons and become a shield protecting the weak.